 Gone are the days when a good firewall along with anti-malware and anti-spam software were enough to keep your corporate computer network reasonably secure.
 The rapidly increasing sophistication and proliferation of cybercrime activity has elevated the threat to your network and data security to alarming levels, with small organizations being targeted as often as large ones.

 Ignoring these threats is not a wise choice.
-Doing so means it’s a matter of when, not if, you will suffer consequences which could include
+Doing so means it’s not a matter of if, but when, you will suffer consequences which could include:

 - business disruption

 - data loss

 - lost profits

 Ongoing Cyber Security Monitoring and Alerting is required to properly address these threats.
 We offer a number of monitoring options: